sainishwanth/4chan-image-downloader/README.md

 # 4chan-image-downloader

-* Recommended Usage with **THREADS ONLY**, this will not auto expand all threads in a board and recursively download them so please only try to input a single thread*
+- Recommended Usage with **THREADS ONLY**, this will not auto expand all threads in a board and recursively download them so please only try to input a single thread*
+- It Will not Auto Check the Thread for new Images.
+Any images present in the thread at the time of running this script *****ONLY** will be downloaded

 ## Requirements
 - Python 3+